Reviewed by Ro Huntriss, Registered Dietitian

 They will be able to provide you with an accurate diagnosis and advise you on the best treatment based on your symptoms.

-Due to the link between ENS and CNS now being established, some medical professionals are choosing to offer treatments that communicate with both ‘brains’, so to speak.
+Due to the link between the enteric nervous system (the part of the nervous system that controls our gut) and the central nervous system (the part of the nervous system that controls our brain) now being established, some medical professionals are choosing to offer treatments that communicate with both ‘brains’, so to speak.

 At the same time, improved gut health has been recognised as having a positive effect on the gut-brain axis.

 There are several ways you can enhance your gut health.
 They include:

 The microbiome is an essential part of the gut - without actually being part of it.
 It is made up of bacteria that we have a symbiotic relationship with.